-Diego Alejandro Salvatierra is the Chairman of the Aerospace Experimental Association.
-He is enrolled in the Mechanical Engineering program at Florida Atlantic University and is a flight student at the Lynn College of Aeronautics where he is pursuing his commercial pilot’s license.
-Diego aims to become an aerospace research and development engineer, a pilot, and an astronaut.
+Diego Alejandro Salvatierra founded the Aerospace Experimental Association along with Jake Pearman in October 2019.
+Currently, he is enrolled in the Computer Engineering program at Florida Atlantic University and is a flight student at the Lynn College of Aeronautics where he is pursuing his commercial pilot’s license.
+Diego aims to work in the avionics research, development, and testing field with the ultimate goal of becoming an astronaut.

 During high school, Diego was a Navy JROTC cadet, an FC Boca Predators soccer player, and a member of the We Dine Together club before becoming a club officer in his senior year at Boca Raton Community High School.
 Throughout his Junior and Senior years, Diego started and operated his own mobile car and boat detailing business.
 He spent his days knocking on doors, disturbing flyers, and detailing boats and cars.
 During his last year at Boca High, Diego was dual-enrolled in the Lynn University College of Aeronautics where he later attained his private pilot's license at the age of 18.